 The founders of Robinhood aren’t stealing anything, but they do believe that the current financial system doesn’t benefit every American.
 For that reason, they make it easy for non-traditional investors to get started.

-When you sign up for Robinhood, you get access to commission-free trading and a cash management account.
-Keep reading to learn more about the pros and cons of signing up for Robinhood, as well as who the app is best for.
+When you sign up for Robinhood, you get access to commission-free trades, a cash management account, and a lot more.
+Keep reading to learn more about the pros and cons of signing up for Robinhood, as well as whom the app is best for.

 How does Robinhood work?

 When you sign up for a Robinhood account, you’ll get your first stock for free, even if you don’t deposit any funds.
 Signing up for an account is easy.
 All you have to do is enter your name, email address, and create a password.